 f y m

 Scanned for low price/sales ratio and decent current ratio, looked at several, then picked this one.
 Amusing pick for a company.
 Lots of ecstatic Trumpers describes the customer base.
 Good American heavy iron.
 Decent size.
 As usual for one of my picks, running losses to some extent.
 Anyway, looking at the monthly chart, not completely sure, but now, looking at the daily chart, it's a super close stop.
 Well, a decent one if the stop is 14.50.
 And I love the idea of buying at the bottom of a red bar like this.
 The five day chart is really cool, too.
-If it breaks out above the afternoon tops from Dec.
-2, really good for an intraday buy.
-Or cool for a no stop buy, 10 shares, say.

 f y m